Computing the Reciprocal of a $\phi$-function by Rational Approximation

 The paper is organized as follows.
-In section \ref{twos} we present a general scheme for the design of accurate rational approximations of the matrix functions involved in the solution of (\ref{bvp}),(\ref{bvpc}).
+In Section \ref{twos} we present a general scheme for the design of accurate rational approximations of the matrix functions involved in the solution of (\ref{bvp}),(\ref{bvpc}).
 In Subsection \ref{sub1} this scheme is specialized for the construction of mixed polynomial-rational approximations of the meromorphic function $\psi_1(z)$.
-In section \ref{three} we investigate both theoretical and computational properties of the application of these formulas to computing $\psi_1(A)$ where $A$ is a symmetric banded matrix.
-Finally, conclusions and future work are presented in section \ref{four}.
+An application to a multi-degree of freedom physical system is illustrated in Section \ref{sec:multidof}.
+In Section \ref{three} we investigate both theoretical and computational properties of the application of mixed polynomial-rational formulas to computing $\psi_1(A)$ where $A$ is a symmetric banded matrix.
+Finally, conclusions and future work are presented in Section \ref{four}.